 Professionally, Rob holds a commerce degree, graduate diploma in applied finance and investment (FINSIA) and CPA qualifications.
 Rob has an extensive business and project management background with particular expertise in corporate lending, risk management and financial analysis.
 As a corporate finance professional Rob had over 20 years experience with top tier investment banks in Australia and the UK.
 In his most recent role, Rob was an executive director at UBS AG having worked on numerous high profile corporate deals.

 Rob’s latest project is the running of a boutique sports management business that focusses solely on female footballers.

 Bonita has been a football volunteer in Canberra, Brisbane, Sydney and Townsville for more than 35 years.

 She has worked professionally in football with a national soccer league club, a state federation, as team manager of the Socceroos, and with FFA as Head of corporate and public affairs.
 She is also the author of two football books: Frank Farina's My World is Round and Whatever It Takes - the Inside Story of the FIFA Way.
-She is a writer, editor and publisher, founder of the Football Writers' Festival and is an advocate for reform in football internationally as co-founder of campaign group New FIFA Now.
+She is a writer, editor and publisher, founder of the Football Writers' Festival and is an advocate for reform in football internationally as co-founder of the former campaign group New FIFA Now.

 Prior to working in football, Bonita also worked as a senior executive with the federal government in the areas of health, education and budgetary policy, and as a Ministerial advisor.
-She has represented Australia at the World Health Organisation and Asia-Pacific Economic Cooperation fora including leading APEC delegations.
+She has represented Australia at the World Health Organisation on HIV/AIDS and Asia-Pacific Economic Cooperation fora including leading APEC delegations.

 Victoria Morton is President of South Hobart Football Club, a position she has held for more than nine years and has been involved in football in Tasmania for 17 years.